Amazing facts about Palm Jumeirah that will blow your mind!

 WHAT IS THE PURPOSE OF THE PALM ISLANDS?

 Wondering, ”Why was the Palm Jumeirah built?”
-The purpose of the Palm Jumeirah construction was to promote upscale tourism in Dubai and create a freehold development where expats could own properties.
+The Palm Jumeirah construction aimed to promote upscale tourism in Dubai and create a freehold development where expats could own properties.

 WHEN WAS PALM JUMEIRAH BUILT?

-The construction of the island was initiated in 2001 and after six years the new land was ready for construction.
+The construction of the island was initiated in 2001 and it took six years for the new land to be ready for development.
 Residential and commercial development started in 2006.
-By 2011, it featured about 32 luxury hotels to accommodate over 25,000 guests and 60,000 residents in villas and apartments in Palm Jumeirah worth $30 billion.
+By 2011, it featured about dozens of luxury hotels and resorts to accommodate guests from the UAE and around the world.
+Moreover, residents in villas and apartments in Palm Jumeirah live in homes worth more than $30 billion.

 HOW MUCH DID IT COST TO BUILD PALM JUMEIRAH?

-The cost of construction in Palm Jumeirah Island is worth $12 billion that excludes dwellings and resorts.
-Palm Jumeirah is also home to a sprawling $1.5 billion resort Atlantis Hotel that boasts a waterpark, underwater aquarium and more.
+The construction cost on Palm Jumeirah Island is worth $12 billion, excluding dwellings and resorts.
+Palm Jumeirah is also home to a $1.5 billion resort Atlantis Hotel which boasts a waterpark, underwater aquarium and more.

 WHO BUILT PALM JUMEIRAH?

-The architectural design of Palm Jumeirah Island was contributed by Helman Hurley Charvat Peacock (HHCP).
+Helman Hurley Charvat Peacock (HHCP) contributed to the architectural design of Palm Jumeirah Island.
 It is a celebrated US firm that designed famous workspaces such as Sea World, Disney Studio and Universal Studio.

 WHO OWNS PALM JUMEIRAH ISLAND?